Updated February 1, 2021

 The Adaptive Income Strategy smoothly and effectively transitions between risk on and risk off while delivering exceptional returns.

 It combines the use of low-cost, passive index funds coupled and one actively managed fund, with an active management strategy to reduce losses and improve returns.
 There is a large body of academic research which is both substantive and compelling in making the case for the use of Tactical Asset Allocation to manage all or part of an investment portfolio.
-With the growing possibility of a bear market in equities and increased volatility in credit markets, investors should consider using Adaptive Income for part of their portfolios to improve returns and reduce risks.
+With historically extreme equity valuations and increased volatility in credit markets, investors should consider using Adaptive Income for all or part of their portfolios to improve returns and reduce risks.

-The Adaptive Income strategy presented here can be used as a standalone income strategy or it can be paired with other tactical strategies, such as Tactical Innovation, for portfolio diversification.
+The Adaptive Income strategy presented here can be used as a standalone income strategy or it can be paired with our two other tactical strategies for portfolio and strategy diversification.